Kschang knows a fair amount about frauds, scams, Ponzi schemes, pyramid schemes, and multi-level marketing.

 Thus, the initial "low startup cost" is an illusion, not reality.
 It is no different than giving away the razor and charge you for the blades, or in modern days, sell the printer at cost and make all the profit on the ink refills.
 The overall cost is disguised.

 If the products don't generate profit, then where is the money coming from, other than membership fees?
-Which brings us to flaw 4: similarity to a pyramid scheme.
+This brings us to flaw 4: similarity to a pyramid scheme.

 Flaw 4: Similarity to Pyramid Scheme

-Fundamentally, multi-level marketing is VERY similar to pyramid scheme.
+Fundamentally, multi-level marketing is VERY similar to a pyramid scheme.
 In fact, when Amway first started, it was charged by the FTC as a pyramid scheme.
-Its lawyers eventually argued the FTC down to a compromise, which lead to the establishment of so-called "Amway rules".
-And this similarity has haunted the industry for the decades ever since.
+Its lawyers eventually argued the FTC down to a compromise, which lead to the establishment of so-called "Amway rules."
+And this similarity has haunted the industry for decades ever since.

 One of the first things you learn about MLM is their loud exclamation that "we are not pyramid schemes!
-Those are illegal and we are legal!"
-MLM industry and their spokespeople, such as Direct Selling Association (DSA) generally do this through two tactics: a) emphasize the difference between a MLM and a pyramid scheme, and b) claiming other unrelated things are pyramid schemes.
+Those are illegal, and we are legal!"
+MLM industry and their spokespeople, such as Direct Selling Association (DSA) generally do this through two tactics: a) emphasize the difference between an MLM and a pyramid scheme, and b) claiming other unrelated things are pyramid schemes.

-Tactic B, claiming "normal corporate structure, US Social Security, insurance, and other legitimate business activities are pyramid schemes", is a red herring as it is not related to the MLM at all.
+Tactic B, claiming "normal corporate structure, US Social Security, insurance, and other legitimate business activities are pyramid schemes," is a red herring as it is not related to the MLM at all.
 We will ignore this argument.
-(In fact, you can see a MLM proponent use this very tactic below in the comments.)
+(In fact, you can see an MLM proponent use this very tactic below in the comments.)

 Tactic A, thus, is what we will study, on whether is there actually a fundamental difference between pyramid scheme and multi-level marketing?
 Or is the so-called difference merely token and cosmetic?